 Stroke is the leading cause of long-term disability and the fifth leading cause of death in the United States, with more than 800,000 strokes occurring each year.
 Some risk factors for stroke include high cholesterol, diabetes, obesity, tobacco use, drug abuse, or lack of exercise.

 A stroke is a "brain attack” that occurs when blood flow to an area of brain is cut off.
 When this happens, brain cells are deprived of oxygen and begin to die.
 When brain cells die during a stroke, abilities controlled by that area of the brain such as memory and muscle control are lost.

 In life, we’re often told to slow down and take our time.
-In some instances — such as if you are experiencing stroke symptoms — you must act FAST.
+In some instances — such as if you are experiencing stroke symptoms — you must BE FAST.